-- e.
-The Implementation of Risk Management Including Internal Control System The Implementation of Bank risk management includes : - a.
+The Implementation of Bank risk management includes:

+- a.
 Active supervision of the Board of Commissioners and the Board of Directors. - b.
 Adequacy of policies, procedures and limit setting. - c.
 Process Adequacy of identification, measurement, monitoring and risk control and risk management information system. - d.
 Internal control system.

-Bank Mayapada implements effective risk management and internal control systems that adjusted to the business objectives and policies, the size and complexity of the Bank's business activities by referring to the requirements and procedures set forth in Financial Services Authority Regulation, as well as with reference to best practice through actions as following:
+Bank Mayapada implements effective risk management and internal control systems that adjusted to the business objectives and policies, the size and complexity of the Bank's business activities by referring to the requirements and procedures set forth in Otoritas Jasa Keuangan Regulation, as well as with reference to best practice through actions as following: